halilozercan/compose-richtext/README.md

 # compose-richtext

 A collection of Compose libraries for working with rich text formatting and documents.
-This repo is currently very experimental and really just proofs-of-concept: there are no tests, some things might be broken or very non-performant, and it's not published on Maven.
-Once Compose stabilizes, if it's still useful, I might eventually polish it up and actually release something.
+This repo is currently very experimental and really just proofs-of-concept: there are no tests and some things might be broken or very non-performant.

 ```kotlin
 @Composable fun App() {